Dynamics of mean-field Fermi systems with nonzero pairing: Fock space, Bogoliubov transformations and quasi-free states

 In particular, the following relations hold:

-Quasi-free states are completely determined by their one-particle density matrix: all correlation functions can be computed starting from the one-particle density matrix via the Wick rule \cite{Solovej}.
+Quasi-free states are completely determined by their generalized one-particle density matrix: all correlation functions can be computed starting from the one-particle density matrix and the pairing matrix via the Wick rule \cite{Solovej}.
 Let us use the notation $a^{\sharp}$ to denote the operators $a$ and $a^{*}$.
 It turns out that:

 where $P_{2j}$ is the set of pairings:

 with $S_{2j}$ the set of permutations of $2j$ elements.
 The identity (\ref{eq:wick}) can be checked starting from the relation (\ref{eq:RaR}), combined with the canonical anticommutation relations and the property $a_{{\bf x}}\Omega = 0$.